 The BIRD documentation is described in the database and in technical guidelines.
-You can also navigate on the website through the elements of the BIRD dictionary.
-From the section “Contact Us” there is the possibility to send us observations (comments, suggestions, questions, etc.) on this BIRD release.
+It is also possible to navigate on the website through the elements of the BIRD dictionary.
+From the section “Contact Us” there is the possibility to send us observations (comments, suggestions, questions, etc.) concerning this BIRD release.

 The main changes compared to the previous release concern:

 – a new cube for owned securities and additional variables in the registry table of securities;

 – input information for specific operations, such as factoring and credit facilities that apply to positive current accounts;

 – some additions related to protection (distinction between item and claim for real estate, pool of items, prioritization of the protection value);